 If one leetle shell should blow him right to— *CLANG!* (Donald bumps into a much bigger bomb)

-- When Donald wakes up and sees the raised arm of the Statue of Liberty, he reflexively starts to yell "Heil Hit—!" before realizing what he was saying.
+- When Donald wakes up and sees the raised arm of the Statue of Liberty, he reflexively starts to yell "Heil Hit—!" before realizing what he was saying and covering his mouth.

 - Deliberate Values Dissonance: To the values of Nazi Germany.
 Also, to the values of America at the time - seeing that an American icon, Donald Duck, is working for Der Fuehrer in Nazi Germany.